b3llydrum/trues_replay_device_files/README.md

 If you'd like to learn more, check out TASVideos.org

-And catch TASBot at AGDQ 2017, or on Twitter at @MrTASBot
+And catch TASBot at SGDQ 2017, or on Twitter at @MrTASBot